KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ### Non Maxmimum Supression (NMS)

-Due to multiple anchorbozeds, YOLO can make duplicate detections for the same object.
+Due to multiple anchors, YOLO can make duplicate detections for the same object.
 To remove duplications with lower confidence, YOLO applies non-maximal suppression, as follow:
 - Sort the predictions by the confidence scores.
 - Start from the top scores, ignore any current prediction if we find any previous predictions that have the same class and IoU > 0.5 with the current prediction.
 - Repeat step 2 until all predictions are checked.